Matt Yingst has been the Head Coach of Lebanon Valley's women's ice hockey team since the 2017-18 season.

 Yingst guided LVC to six wins in 2018-19, including three conference victories.
 Jill Moffatt was named the UCHC Co-Goaltender of the Year and landed on the All-MAC First Team, while Amy Templeman also earned First Team honors and Chloe Glass garnered Second Team recognition.

 In the 2017-18 season, Yingst guided goaltender Jill Moffatt to a historic campaign, as the assistant captain broke the NCAA Division III single-season saves record with 1,267.
-She had a .911 saves percentage and made at least 60 saves in a game 12 times, and stopped at least 70 shots in one game six separate times.
+She had a .911 save percentage and made at least 60 saves in a game 12 times, and stopped at least 70 shots in one game six separate times.
 For her efforts, she was named to the All-MAC First Team.

 After finishing up his playing days at the University of Connecticut, Yingst played professionally for a number of clubs, including the AHL's Hershey Bears, and the Johnstown Chiefs and Columbus Chili of the ECHL.
-His familiarity with hockey in the region runs deep as his father Doug Yingst served as the president and general manager of the Bears from 1998 until he retired from the position in 2016.
+His familiarity with hockey in the region runs deep, as his father Doug Yingst served as the President and General Manager of the Bears from 1998 until he retired from the position in 2016.

 |